NiekD/pilight-addons/actions/README.md

 ## Usage
 ```
 IF ...
-THEN count DEVICE mycounter UP 1
+THEN count DEVICE counter1 UP 1
  or
 IF ...
-THEN count DEVICE mycounter DOWN 2
+THEN count DEVICE counter1 DOWN 2
  or
 IF ...
-THEN count DEVICE mycounter TO 20
+THEN count DEVICE counter1 TO 20
 ```